 Four generations of Hammonds occupied this mansion.
 Governor Hammond’s great-grandson, John Shaw Billings (1898-1975), who served as the managing editor of Time and Life magazines, brought the Redcliffe mansion back to life in the 1930s.
-Billings donated the property to the state in 1973, and today Redcliffe Plantation is managed by the South Carolina Department of Parks, Recreation & Tourism.
+Billings donated the property to the State of South Carolina in 1973, and today Redcliffe Plantation is managed by the Department of Parks, Recreation, and Tourism.
 Find out more about SC governors and learn more about SC plantations.

 Redcliffe Plantation – Interior Views of the Redcliffe Home